kielni/diy-pocket/README.md

 }
 ```

-The function
+The POST request saves the new article in a `pending-articles/` folder in S3.

+A scheduled EventBridge rule triggers the Lambda function to update the file containing all articles:

-  - loads the current set of articles from S3 into JSON
+  - load articles file from S3
-  - adds the new article
+  - load and merge all pending articles from `pending-articles/`
-  - gzips and saves the file to S3
+  - gzip and replace articles file in S3
+  - delete the processed pending files

 ## Display & filter articles

 A simple Alpine.js app loads a JSON file and displays it as Bootstrap cards, sorted  newest first.
 It also supports filterng articles by tag.

 ## Setup